ayushmoharana/fd3_initiator/README.md

 --- HOW TO USE ----------
 =========================

-1. Copy the spectra from different epochs to the spectra/ folder named in order of epoch.
-We assume that your spectra file has two columns : wavelength (in log(Angstrom)) and normalised flux.
+1. Copy the spectra from different epochs to the spectra/ folder named in order of epochs.
+We assume that your spectra file has two columns : wavelength (in log(Angstrom) and uniformly sampled) and normalised flux.

 2. The required parameters and settings for the disentangling process are initialised in paramfile.ini.